avi10malhotra/Stock-Exchange/README.md

 ## Project Files
 ### static/
-This folder contains only one file, **styles.css** which render the default styling for the web app.
+This folder contains only one file, **styles.css** which renders the default styling for the web app.
 ### templates/
 All files in this folder are HTML markups that have been stylised with [**Bootstrap**](https://getbootstrap.com/), a front-end open source toolkit that provides incredibly responsive JavaScript plugins.
 All of these templates are rendered and called from **application.py**,  thereby allowing relaying of messages from different routes and flashing the said messages to the user.
 ### finance. db